 In 2008, the Northern church closed, and the Berlin organ was given to Rodney.
 He restored the organ over the next 5 months, his first restoration and new hobby.
 When it was almost complete, he posted a few videos on YouTube, in an attempt to show that reed organs can sound great when they are carefully restored, even when restored by a novice.
 The YouTube channel featuring the Berlin organ has since become one of the most popular channels for reed organ, with millions of video views to date and growing.

 |Rodney continues to play pipe organ, piano and reed organ for church and for fun - but the reed organ has become his passion.

 He has recorded reed organ sound tracks for the television show "Hell on Wheels" episode 404 and also provided two reed organ soundtracks for the television series "Houdini & Doyle", episode 103 in May 2016.
 Video samples were provided for the MIM in Arizona USA, and other audio tracks have been used for various plays and history videos.
-Besides the music, he also is the Web Manager and Publicity Chair for the Reed Organ Society, an international organization.
+Besides the music, he also is the Web Manager for the Reed Organ Society, an international organization.
 He also continues to collect and restore reed organs for himself or for museums as volunteer work during his free time after his full time job working with computers.

 Although he claims that he is far from having a professional organist status, he loves to share his music.
 He especially enjoys making these old reed organs look and sound as they did when they were new, hoping to inspire anyone to want or keep that old reed organ.